 The Entry Age Normal Cost method was used to determine the normal cost of all benefits.
-Disability and death before retirement benefits were valued in previous valuations on a terminal funding basis (one year term cost).

 The rate of investment return (interest) used in making the valuation was 5.0 percent per annum, compounded annually.
+State law requires use of this assumption.